denerose/AdventOfCode2024/README.md

 This is another one where I knew what I wanted the solution to be but spent a lot of time debugging + vs - and traversed the wrong direction for a while.

 #### Day 9: Disk Fragmenter
-The day we defragged (re-frag?) an imaginary hardrive for a very eccentric crustacean then multiplied the result.
+The day we defragged (re-frag?) an imaginary hardrive for a very eccentric crustacean then multiplied the stored values by their resulting locations.
 - Task 1: 6390180901651
 - Task 2: 6412390114238